Best True Caymanian Experience

 Sundays/Religion

 In Caymanian culture Sundays traditionally consisted of church, rest, food and family time.
 Families gathered on a Sunday to attend a lively and joyful church service, followed by a meal, then games and music.
 They also used to love to sit on their porches ‘shooting the breeze’ and watching the comings and goings around them.
-For a visitor wanting to experience this age old tradition, we recommend attending a Sunday service at the Elmslie Presbyterian Church or The First Baptist Church and then taking a drive around the Island taking in families sitting on their porches.
+For a visitor wanting to experience this age old tradition, we recommend attending a Sunday service at the Elmslie Presbyterian Church or The First Baptist Church, the latter of which has the most incredible gospel choir, and then taking a drive around the Island taking in families sitting on their porches.
 For a list of these churches and some others see here.